dfguerrerom/ee-session-client/README.rst

 Earth Engine Session Client
 ===========================

-ee-client extends the capabilities of the earthengine-api by providing custom session management and client interactions
+This repository starts as a an alternative for the current calls to Earth Engine API of `earthengine-api <https://github.com/google/earthengine-api>`_.

+The main issue with the current client api doest not allow multi-user sessions since it uses a global session object.
+This repository aims to present a workaround for this issue but only in very specific cases:

+- Create map id: `getMapId`
+- Compute values: `getInfo`
+- Send tasks to the server

 ee-client is a Python package designed to extend the capabilities of the Google Earth Engine (GEE) API by providing custom session management and client interactions.
-This package allows users to make authenticated requests to the Earth Engine REST API using their own credentials, facilitating seamless integration and customization of GEE functionalities.
+This package allows users to make authenticated requests to the Earth Engine REST API using thread safe credentials, facilitating seamless integration and customization of GEE functionalities.

 Key Features
 ------------